o3de/o3de.org/content/docs/userguide/particles/gradient-editor.md

 ---
-description: ' Use the Gradient Editor in the &ALYlong; &particle-editor; to apply color ranges to an emitter. '
+description: ' Use the Gradient Editor in the Amazon Lumberyard Particle Editor to apply color ranges to an emitter. '
 title: Using the Gradient Editor
 ---